-Winter on a rural property isn’t just about cozy fires and snow-covered fields—it’s about being ready.
+Winter on a rural property isn’t just about cozy fires and snow-covered fields, it’s about being ready.
 Blowing snow blocks driveways, frozen pipes burst in outbuildings, and equipment failures leave you stranded when you need help most.
 The key difference between a manageable winter and a crisis often comes down to preparation timing.
-Whether you’re a seasoned landowner or new to country living, these seven smart steps—organized by when you need to tackle them—will help you prep your property before the cold sets in.
+Whether you’re a seasoned landowner or new to country living, these seven smart steps, that are organized by when you need to tackle them, will help you prep your property before the cold sets in.

 Having spent a few years living on rural property, I had to learn the hard way the benefits of being prepared before the temps drop and the snow falls.